stat6250-s17/course-questions-wiki/week-08/README.md

 [Course Textbook Chapter 13, Problem 1]
-- Question (yren10-stat6250): What would happen if we forgot to use "of"
+- Question (yren10-stat6250): What would happen if we forgot to use "of"?
 - Answer (yren10-stat6250): The function argument might not be interpreted as expected.

 [Course Textbook Chapter 13, Problem 2]